irons163/IRNotificationReceiver/README.md

 - The default value of `repeat` is `YES`, that means once the conditions are completed, the `NotificationReceiver` will reset and look forward the same conditions again.
 The situation is use for some the same requests you want to do again, ex: Click a button do 3 requests A, B, C, show the result after the requests are completed, then you can click again.

+- The default value of `enable` is `YES`, if set to `NO`,  The `NotificationReceiverDelegate` will not be called, and `checkConditionsWith` not work too.

 #### Set `addObserver`, and set `NotificationConditioner`
 ```obj-c
 [notificationReceiver addObserver:self selector:@selector(completionNotifications:) conditioner:[[NotificationConditioner alloc] initWithName:GetUserProfileSuccessNotification minCount:1] ignoreable:YES object:nil];
 ```

 - `ignoreable`
     - If set `YES`, while you call `ignoreConditionerWithName` or `ignoreConditioner`, the specific notification would not manage by `checkConditionsWith`.
 It also triger the ignore delegaet:  `receivedIgnoreConditionerWithName:(NSString*)name` in the `NotificationReceiverDelegate`.

 - `minCount`
     - You can set `minCount` to help you promise the number of specific notification are called if verified by  `checkConditionsWith`.